 2.5

-For a more dramatic listening experience with extra thump, boom, and rumble, the Sony XM6, XM5, and Bose QC Ultra are our favorites.
-Their audio is punchy and fun and maintains detail across the full range of volumes.
+For a more dramatic listening experience with extra thump, boom, and rumble, our favorites include the Bose QC Ultra 2nd Gen, Sony XM6, and Sony XM5.
+Their audio is punchy and fun, maintaining detail across the full range of volumes.
 They bring the extra oomph that makes you want to bust a move, but high-range vocals sometimes sound masked behind the lower frequencies.

 For the poorer performers, there's a gradual loss of detail and balance.
 Lows become boomy or muddy, mids become underdeveloped, and highs become either piercing or dull.
-The Solo 4, Tune 720, and Space One were the worst offenders, with a grainy, unbalanced mix that made music less enjoyable.
+Our least favorite (by far) are the Beribes, which in our opinion, are an offense to anyone with ears.
+The Soundcore Space One, JBL Tune 720 BT, Beats Solo 4 are similar offenders, with a grainy, unbalanced mix that made music less enjoyable.

 Soundstage